 It’s what Matt Landau famously called “giving it a go“: earning as much as you can from the top listing sites (like Airbnb) before you jump whole-hog into your own marketing strategy.
 (That advanced strategy includes things like your own website, email marketing, social media and so on.
 We’ll touch on that below.)

-When you take it slow and focus on just your online listing, you can learn a LOT about your target guest profile.
+When you take it slow and focus on just your online listing (view more on the best way to improve your listing here), you can learn a LOT about your target guest profile.
 Meanwhile, you can continually hone the guest experience and your offering.

 But that doesn’t mean you should act like a casual fisherman who drops a line in the water (throws up a listing) and then expects hungry fish (potential guests) to chomp down.

 The top performing hosts don’t just wait around; they find ways to get their Airbnb listing in front of as many people as possible.
 And stand out from the crowd.